nrfconnect/sdk-nrf/doc/nrf/ug_pelion.rst

 The Pelion Device Management library requires a partition named ``pelion_storage`` to be defined on flash.
 The partition is used to store the non-volatile data, such as credentials and identifiers.
-Because this kind of data is fragile, keep the partition on the SoC internal flash or make sure to secure the access to the memory.
+Because this kind of data is sensitive, keep the partition on the SoC internal flash or make sure to secure the access to the memory.

 Configure dynamic allocation memory
 ===================================